ester-t-s/osm-public-space-mapper/README.md

 ## Limitations
 The script is not optimized for performance.
 An analysis for an area of around 1 km2 should be processed in around five minutes.
 Bigger areas take significantly longer.
 The analysis only looks at outdoor elements.
-Buidlings and everything located in buildings is ignored.
+Buildings and everything located in buildings is ignored.
 The analysis was developed with Western European cities in mind and is applied to a part of Vienna.
 The assumptions about public space lying behind the analysis might not be equally applicable to very different cultural and spatial contexts.

 ## Contributing